Benson Hill (NYSE:BHIL) Stock Price Down 5.9%

 Analysts Set New Price Targets

-Several analysts recently commented on the stock.
-Lake Street Capital assumed coverage on shares of Benson Hill in a research note on Tuesday, October 4th.
-They issued a “buy” rating and a $7.00 price objective for the company.
-UBS Group began coverage on shares of Benson Hill in a report on Friday, September 30th.
-They set a “buy” rating and a $5.00 target price for the company.
-One equities research analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $6.83.
+A number of brokerages have recently commented on BHIL.
+Lake Street Capital began coverage on shares of Benson Hill in a research report on Tuesday, October 4th.
+They set a “buy” rating and a $7.00 target price on the stock.
+UBS Group began coverage on shares of Benson Hill in a research report on Friday, September 30th.
+They set a “buy” rating and a $5.00 target price on the stock.
+One investment analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to data from MarketBeat, Benson Hill presently has a consensus rating of “Moderate Buy” and an average target price of $6.83.

 Benson Hill, Inc, together with its subsidiaries, operates as a food technology company that unlocks natural genetic diversity of plants.
 It operates in two segments, Ingredients and Fresh.
 The company offers CropOS, a technology platform, which uses artificial intelligence, data, and various advanced breeding techniques that combine data, plant, and food sciences to deliver crops optimized for food, ingredient, and feed products.